tameemasa18-maker/Ex.no.8-Building-a-Simple-College-Admission-Chatbot/README.md

             r"\baddress\b"
         ],
         "responses": [
-            "You can reach our admissions office at [Phone Number] " "or email us at [Email Address].
-Our campus is located " "at [Address]."
+            "You can reach our admissions office at [Phone Number] or email us at [Email Address].
+Our campus is located at [Address]."
         ]
     },